Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Unique_Title_Investigations
-     - A COUNTER Metric Type that represents the number of unique titles investigated in a user-session.
-Examples of titles are journals and books.
+     - A COUNTER Metric_Type that represents the number of unique titles investigated in a user session.
+This Metric_Type is only applicable for Data_Type Book.
      -

    * - Unique_Title_Requests
-     - A COUNTER Metric Type that represents the number of unique titles requested in a user session.
-Examples of titles are journals and books.
+     - A COUNTER Metric_Type that represents the number of unique titles requested in a user session.
+This Metric_Type is only applicable for Data_Type Book.
      -

    * - URI